taocat/ukai/README.md

 ## Note about Migration

-When you want to migrate a virtual machine from one hypervisor to another hypervisor which is using the UKAI system, you must run the UKAI system on both hypervisors, and insert the same disk image on all the hypervisors.
+When you want to migrate a virtual machine from one hypervisor to another hypervisor which is using the UKAI system, you must run the UKAI system on both hypervisors.
+The addresses of hypervisors that will host a virtual machine that uses a specific disk image must be listed in the `hypervisors` key of the disk image.
+The metadata information of the disk is disseminated only to the hyprevisors listed in the key.

 ## Utility Commands